 The stained glass windows and murals were completed and installed in 1918 and 1919.
 The entire church construction was initiated under the dynamic leadership of the Rev. Aloysius Fretz, who served as Pastor from June 4, 1891, until his retirement on June 8, 1931.
 The Romanesque style of the interior of the Church and its cruciform design reflects the rich heritage of these German immigrants and is typical of churches seen in Germany and Austria.

 Through the years, the church grew and prospered.
-In 1989, a major restoration project was begun.
-At this time the sanctuary was extended and the baldachino was moved forward to its present location.
+In 1988-89, a major renovation project was begun.
 Air conditioning was added, the sound system replaced, the interior repainted and lighting upgraded to highlight the church’s artwork.

-On July 15, 2008, as part of the Diocesan consolidation of parishes, the Catholic Center of Lehigh University and the Newman Association were incorporated and the parish is now referred to as Holy Ghost Catholic Church and Catholic Center of Lehigh University.
-As a parish family, we welcome the Catholic students of Lehigh University and all new parishioners, and look forward to the opportunities that lie ahead.
+On July 15, 2008, as part of the Diocesan consolidation of parishes, the Catholic Center of Lehigh University and the Newman Center made its home in the Former “Casino” Building and the parish became the home to the Catholic Center of Lehigh University.